 Of course, the kinds of documents and appropriate names for folders will differ from one project to another.
 This structure is an excellent guideline for your workspace organization if you’re using a data room for document maintenance.

 Depending on the pricing plan you chose, you can add a certain number of administrative users to the data room.
-Determine who you can trust the integrity of corporate information and add these team members to the workspace.
-You can then invite other employees who don’t need to have control over papers to work with them — you can give such users view-only access.
+Determine who you can trust the integrity of sensitive information and add these team members to the workspace.
+You can then invite other employees who don’t need to have control over papers to work with them — you can give such users view-only access permissions.

-As you’re approaching a deal, you can invite potential buyers, partners, or authorities to the data room.
-Most providers offer granular permissions that allow you to control the levels of access requested users have.
-Thus, you can protect your files from data leaks.
+As you’re approaching a business deal, you can invite potential buyers, partners, or authorities to the data room.
+Most providers offer granular user permissions that allow you to control the levels of access requested users have.

 A virtual data room will provide you with reports that give you a clear view of the user activity.
 You can review these stats to detect suspicious behavior and avoid a data leak.
 Also, reports can provide you with useful insights on presenting your company better during the deal.
 And once the process you’re going through is over, you can study reports once again to see how you can improve the workflow during the next deal.

-It’s not hard to organize a data room properly.
-Moreover, many vendors offer a support team that can help you structure the documents and even provide you with a ready-to-use layout suited for the kind of deal you’re getting ready to.
+It’s not hard to organize data room software properly.
+Moreover, many data room providers offer a support team that can help you during your data room set up.
+Specifically, they structure the documents and even provide you with a ready-to-use layout suited for the kind of deal you’re getting ready for.
 Then setting up a data room will be a piece of cake.